Solar Panel Payback Period UK

 VAT and the payback calculation

-Zero-rated VAT has been in place since April 2022 and is now permanent.
+Zero-rated VAT has been in place since April 2022, but it is a time-limited relief that ends on 31 March 2027, after which VAT on installing solar PV and battery storage in Great Britain reverts to 5% (Northern Ireland differs).
 This reduces the upfront cost by around £1,400–£3,000 on a typical installation compared to what the same system would have cost before April 2022.
-Because payback period is driven by upfront cost, the zero-rate directly shortens payback — it's not just an accounting benefit.
+Because payback period is driven by upfront cost, the zero-rate directly shortens payback — it's not just an accounting benefit, and it is worth installing before the relief expires.
 The zero VAT scheme page explains eligibility and what your installer should confirm in writing.

 Getting quotes with payback in mind